About Glendale

 Jail & Inmate Records

-The Arapahoe County Detention Facility in Centennial serves as the main jail for the county, processing and housing individuals arrested throughout the area.
-The facility's inmate population can be searched using an online lookup tool available through the Arapahoe County Sheriff's Office website.
+The Arapahoe County Detention Facility in Centennial is the main jail for the county, processing and housing individuals arrested throughout the area.
 Visitors must schedule appointments in advance and follow strict facility guidelines.
-Colorado's bond and bail system allows for cash bonds, surety bonds, and property bonds, with specific posting procedures outlined by the detention facility for those seeking to secure an inmate's release.
+Colorado's bond and bail system allows for cash bonds, surety bonds, and property bonds, with specific posting procedures outlined by the detention facility For people looking for to secure an inmate's release.

 Arrest Records